foldedwave/gitbook_test/test.md

 webpage on your server.

-When provided, the Gateway will respond with a HTML page designed to redirect the Customer’s browser to the URL provided, using a HTTP POST request containing the URL encoded response.
+When provided, the Gateway will respond with a HTML page designed to redirect the Customer's browser to the URL provided, using a HTTP POST request containing the URL encoded response.

 For the Hosted Integration, this will redirect the Customer from the Hosted Payment Page back to this URL on your website.

-For the Direct Integration, this allows you to collect the Cardholder’s payment details on your own server using a HTML form that POSTs to the Direct Integration. which then effectively POSTs the results back to this URL on your webserver, where you can display the transaction
+For the Direct Integration, this allows you to collect the Cardholder's payment details on your own server using a HTML form that POSTs to the Direct Integration. which then effectively POSTs the results back to this URL on your webserver, where you can display the transaction